Ruasus/CS2-Autoexec/README.md

 #### 3. Dev mode

 If you're comfortable with Python, you can hardcode `STEAM_PATH` and `UDC` directly in the source file.
-This mode also lets you customize the `CONVARS_ALLOWS` list to control which convars are exported.
+This mode also lets you customize the `CONVARS_ALLOWS` list to control which convars and keybindings are exported.

 ---